tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 What can you use if you do not want or cannot use **Navigation Meshes** for navigation (too expensive, too dynamic environment, too rigid movement, flying enemies, etc.)?

-One might come up with a navigation variant that simply **moves the "enemy" towards the player**.
-This is a good start, which closely mimics the **Seek** behavior that Steering behaviors define and can be expanded to create very complex AI behaviors.
+One might come up with a navigation variant that **moves the "enemy" towards the player**.
+This approach is a good start, which closely mimics the **Seek** behavior that Steering behaviors define and can be expanded to create very complex AI behaviors.

 ### What are Steering Behaviors?
 They are a form of navigation that is inspired by the movement of **flocks of birds** and **schools of fish** created by Craig W. Reynolds ([Academic Paper](https://www.red3d.com/cwr/steer)).

-For simplicity, I will in this refer to the agent controlled by the steering as **Boid** and to steering behaviors as **Steerings**.
+For simplicity, I will in this refer to the agent controlled by the Steering as **Boid** and to steering behaviors as **Steerings**.

 ### How does Steering work?
 1. Each boid can have **any number of Steering behaviors**.